bellcd/databases/orm-refactor/README.md

         controllers/index.js
         db/index.js

-In order to run your server from this directly from this directory, you must first prepare it:
+In order to run your server directly from this directory, you must first prepare it:

         npm run prepare